RohitBanyal1/Interactive-Dashboard-with-Streamlit-and-Python/README.md

-# Interactive Dashboard with Streamlit and Python
+# Project: Interactive Dashboard with Streamlit and Python

+## Project Overview

+Interactive dashboard that displays information about the sales of a company.
+The dashboard will allow us to explore the data, visualize it using various charts and interact with it using different widgets.

-•Used the Twitter US Airline Sentiment Data
+• Used the Twitter US Airline Sentiment Data

-•Displayed Tweets in the Sidebar
+• Displayed Tweets in the Sidebar

-•Plotted Interactive Bar Plots and Pie Charts
+• Plotted Interactive Bar Plots and Pie Charts

-•Plotted Location Data on an Interactive Map
+• Plotted Location Data on an Interactive Map

-•Plotted Number of Tweets by Sentiment for Each Airline
+• Plotted Number of Tweets by Sentiment for Each Airline

-•Word Cloud for Positive, Neutral, and Negative Tweets
+• Word Cloud for Positive, Neutral, and Negative Tweets

+## Tools and Libraries

+• Python
+• Streamlit
+• Pandas
+• Plotly

+## Author

+This project was creatd by Rohit Banyal.